JARUS-QM/casex/docs/source/examples/example4_tradeoffs.rst

 =====================================
-Example 9: iGRC tradeoff tables
+Example 4: iGRC tradeoff tables
 =====================================

+NOT YET UPDATED TO SORA 2.5

 This example produces the tradeoff tables in Annex F :cite:`j-JARUS_AnnexF`.